GaetanLepage/phd-manuscript/sections/4_active_ssl/1_background.typ

 In 2000, Nakadai et al. @nakadai_active_2000 designed a complex robotic system to perform _active audition_.
 This innovative work consisted of a physical robotic prototype equipped with microphones and cameras for sensing the environment.
-The _active audition_ task aims to identify the #doa of the present sources accurately.
+The _active audition_ task aims to estimate the #doa of the present sources accurately.
 To achieve this objective, both vision and audio signals are processed to enhance the robustness of the prediction.
 Also, the robot's head movement automatically adjusts to face the currently active source.
-Visual data plays an essential role in refining the angular estimation.
+Visual data plays an essential role in refining the #doa estimation.
 The authors use the framework of Epipolar Geometry to compute an angle from both the camera images and the spectra of the signals received by left and right external microphones.
 Thanks to this angle, a directional band-pass filter is constructed, which permits dampening noise sounds produced by the robot's motors.
 This method circumvents the use of #acr("HRTF"), which is challenging to access in real-world scenarios.